szhang93/inthedark/README.md

 Current bugs:
 --------------------
-* user count is buggy when mobile user joins
+* May be buggy for mobile users

 Current features:
 --------------------
 * Create a temporary chat room!
-* All messages are stored locally on your browser.
+* Stores only the most recent 50? messages on your browser.
-* Users can join by url link / chat room name.
+* Users can join by URL-link / chat room name.
-* Chat room auto deletes once empty.
+* Chat rooms auto delete once the last user leaves.
+If for some reason this slips through, chat rooms are deleted on an hourly basis.
+* Features random name generation

 ![alt text](/inthedark/screenshots/1.png?raw=true)

-* Cool colors too.

 ![alt text](/inthedark/screenshots/2.png?raw=true)